garylirocks/ruby-basics/README.md

 Ruby Basics
 ==========

-Basic Ruby program to show basic Ruby syntaxes and usages.
+Some basic Ruby programs to show basic Ruby syntaxes and usages.